waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - **COUNTER**: Impassable terrain, usually a barrier in front of an NPC.
 - **MART_SHELF**: Impassable terrain, functions like a wall.
 - **LONG_GRASS**: Fully traversable tile.
 Wild POKéMON can be encountered here.
 - **PC**: An interactable object used to access the Pokémon Storage System and personal item storage.
+Impassable.
 - **LADDER**: A traversable warp tile that moves the player between floors.
 - **FLOOR_UP_WALL**: Confirmed impassable when trying to move onto it from an adjacent tile above.
 My previous hypothesis that it was a one-way ledge was a hallucination.
 - **WARP_CARPET_RIGHT**: A traversable warp tile at the edge of a map that transitions to the adjacent map on the right.
 To activate, you must attempt to move right from the carpet tile, effectively trying to walk 'off' the map.